mcnayak/TastyBytes_analytics_powered_by_snowflake_and_tableau/visual_analytics_powered_by_snowflake_and_tableau.md

  <br>

- Drag 'Menu Item Name' onto the rows shelf.
+ Drag 'Menu Item Name' onto the rows shelf and sort the sheet by descending quantity.
+You can just click the sort icon next to Quantity label at the bottom.

  ![A](assets/drag_out_menu_item_name.png)